pennhanlee/tp/docs/DeveloperGuide.md

     Use case ends.

- * 1b. bookmark does not find any matching books but is able to find similar words to the input keyword(s) stored in the application.
+ * 1b. bookmark does not find any matching books but is able to find similar words to the input keyword(s) stored in the application to provide as recommendations.

     * 1b1. bookmark returns a message informing user that no matching books were found and provides the suggestion of a similar keyword that is found in the application.

     Use case ends.

  * 1c. bookmark does not find any matching books and is unable to find any similar words to the input keyword(s) stored in the application.

     * 1c1.  bookmark returns a message informing user that neither matching books nor alternative keyword suggestions were found.